Many associate the term "start-up" solely with tech companies chasing unicorn status.

 Long-term impact:

 - Only need to declare and present the results of project milestones that you set out in the grant proposal.
+Grants are the best financing in the game, i'd say.

-You will likely need to adopt a combination of these financing methods - but it is key to factor in what each of them implies to the business and to the lifestyle that you want next to your business.
+And, you may need to adopt a combination of these financing methods - but it is key to factor in what each of them implies to the business and to the lifestyle that you want next to your business.

 In this article, we are missing some other financial vehicles such as family and friends, CVCs, bank loans and private equity.